-Eurail Passes: Worth it?
+Eurail Passes: Are the worth it?

-For example: a student heading to Rome for a semester knows she wants to visit the Amalfi Coast, Venice, Florence and the Cinque Terre.
+A student heading to Rome for a semester knows she wants to visit the Amalfi Coast, Venice, Florence and the Cinque Terre.
 If she plans her times right, she could in theory pick up a pass for just ITALY, for 8 TRAVEL DAYS within a MONTH of the first travel day used.
 This way she has bought the lowest possible number in each of those factors that determine the price of the overall Eurail pass.
 She may also want to visit Nice, but since that would add another country to the pass, she should find a cheap flight instead of paying for access to a whole other country’s rail system.